AnimMouse/setup-rclone/README.md

 # Setup Rclone for GitHub Actions
 Setup [Rclone](https://rclone.org) on GitHub Actions to use `rclone`.

-This action installs [Rclone](https://rclone.org) for use in actions by installing it on `/usr/local/bin/`.
+This action installs [Rclone](https://rclone.org) for use in actions by installing it on tool cache using [AnimMouse/tool-cache](https://github.com/AnimMouse/tool-cache).

 This action is implemented as a [composite](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) action.

-Other virtual environments besides Ubuntu are not supported yet.

 ## Usage
 To use `rclone`, run this action before `rclone`.